Category Archives

 Hal Phillips: More good guys with guns?
 No thanks

 [Ed.
 The column below ran in the Lewiston Sun Journal on Saturday, Oct.
-28, 2023, three days after 18 were killed during a mass shooting.
+28, 2023, three days after 18 were killed during a mass shooting across the river from my home, in Lewiston.
 Online version linked here.
 Because it resides behind a paywall, the content is reproduced here.]

 We’re fine.